Slashee-the-Cow/HTMLSettingsExportReborn/README.md

 I suppose you can keep it with your gcode files as a reference.
 Or send it to other people so they can easily see what changes are the key to your success.
 Maybe you already have a website and you can post it straight there?
 Tile two pages side by side so you can see the difference between two of your prints?

 This is the sort of thing that probably has a million and one uses, even if I can only name five of them.
-You lovely people out there are much better at coming up with ways to use things than I am, so I'm sure you'll figure out the 999,996 uses.
+You lovely people out there are much better at coming up with ways to use things than I am, so I'm sure you'll figure out the other 999,996 uses.

 ### So how do I use it?
 Just set up your print, then open the *Extensions* menu, go down to *HTML Settings Export* then click *Export settings*.

+### What cool things does it do?
+- Search the settings if you're looking for a specific thing!
+- Filter the output to only show settings that have been changed from the default.
+- Hide/show disabled settings to get rid of clutter of stuff that doesn't apply.
+- Hover your mouse over a setting name to get what Cura calls it internally.

 ---
 ### Got feedback?
 Feature suggestion?
 Find a bug?
 Just did something awesome and want to share it with someone?